HyperionDevBootcamps/HyperionDev_Coding_Style_Guide/README.md

   PI_VALUE = 3.14159
   ```

-## Whitespace: Breathe Some Air into Your Code
+## Whitespace
-- Use blank lines to separate functions and logical sections
+- Use blank lines to separate functions and logical sections of your code, making it easier to read.
-- No extra spaces inside parentheses or before commas
+- Avoid extra spaces inside parentheses or before commas to maintain consistent formatting and prevent unnecessary clutter.

  Example:
   ```python